bcgsc/AMPSeek/README.md

 ```

 ## Result:
 Example output can be found in the folder `AMPSeek/example_output` under the name `example_report.html`.
-As mentioned earlier, example output can be found in the folder `AMPSeek/data` under the name `AMPlify_AMP_test_common.fa`.
+As mentioned earlier, example input can be found in the folder `AMPSeek/data` under the name `AMPlify_AMP_test_common.fa`.
 This is an AMP so the results are no surprise.
 It should look like this:

 ![First Part](example_output/first.png)
 ![Second Part](example_output/second.png)